As an Amazon Associate I earn from qualifying purchases.

 Now Clem and Rowley find themselves caught up in a mystery, threatened on all sides by violent men, with a deadly London fog closing in on them.
 If they’re to see their way through, the pair must learn to share their secrets—and their hearts.

-Enjoy these historical fiction romance books!
+Enjoy these historical romance books!
 I hope you find something to snuggle up with this Valentine’s Day!